vankesteren/blog/posts/bootstrap.md

 par(opt)
 ```

 Great!
 Now we have an *empirical* sampling distribution.
 What do we do now in order to get an estimate of our precision in the form of a confidence interval?
-That is simple too: order sort the means attained from the bootstrap samples from low to high, and look at the 2.5th and 97.5th percentile.
+That is simple too: sort the means attained from the bootstrap samples from low to high, and look at the 2.5th and 97.5th percentile.
 This yields a 95% bootstrap CI!

 ```r